TECHNOLOGY

 TEIDE HYBRID ROCKETS

-Chemical hybrid propulsion systems, based on HTP and paraffin wax, for micro-launchers, small upper stages, and sounding rockets.
-TEIDE propulsion systems can provide from 100 N to 10 kN of thrust, but they can also be fully customized and different types of solid fuels can be used depending on system requirements.
-We have been casting fuel grains up to 200 kg, acquiring a wide expertise on fuel types and properties.
+Chemical hybrid propulsion systems, based on HTP and polyethylene or paraffin blends, suitable for sounding rockets, small upper stages, and micro-launchers.
+TEIDE propulsion systems can provide from 100 N to 10 kN of thrust, and they can also be fully customized depending on system requirements.
+We have been casting single port fuel grains up to 600 mm in diameter and 200 kg of mass.
+Our paraffin blends have thermomechanical performance able to withstand launch vibrations and in-orbit temperature stresses.

 HTP TECHNOLOGY ADVANTAGES